ThorNolan/ThorNolan.github.io/README.md

-My Portfolio Page
+My Portfolio
 ===================================================
-A portfolio page I made that demonstrates some of my skills as a web developer and provides a centralized location for looking at my projects and linking to my various social media accounts.
-It also includes a form for easy way to get in touch with me via email.
+A portfolio page I made that demonstrates some of my skills as a web developer and provides a centralized location for looking at my projects and their associated deployed and Github repository links, as well as links to my LinkedIn, Github and my email for getting in touch with me.

 ![demo image](/assets/images/demo-image-for-readme.PNG "Demo image")